Visitor’s Guide to Florida’s Emerald Coast

 Why Visit the Emerald Coast

 The Emerald Coast is easy to sell because the visuals are obvious.
 Bright white sand and clear Gulf water do a lot of the work.
-However, the better reason the region works so well is variety.
-You can shift from a historic city to an island beach, then move into a quieter family-friendly shoreline, then spend a day in a harbor town, then finish with scenic communities farther east.
+However, the stronger reason the region works so well is variety.
+Visitors can shift from a historic city to an island beach, then move into a quieter family-friendly shoreline, then spend a day in a harbor town, then finish with scenic communities farther east.

 The beaches themselves remain the centerpiece of the trip.
 While some towns get more attention than others, beautiful Gulf shoreline runs through the broader region and gives travelers more than one place to enjoy that signature white-sand, emerald-water look.